 Text count in TOM

-TOM features an integrated text counting tool that is available in the single-job screen and in while creating a new offer screen.
+TOM features an integrated text counting tool that is available in various program sections in order to facilitate project processing:

 TOM uses the separately installed Metatexis Count tool to perform text counts.

 File formats that can be counted:

 The known text counting tools as well as the text counting function in MS Word apply different counting criteria, which leads to differences in the count results.
 E.g., it is quote well known that MS Word does not count text in text boxes (which TOM does, of course).
 On the other hand, MS Word counts the automatically generated paragraph numbering (e.g. 2.1) as one word - TOM does not.